FlorisSteenkamp/Cubic-Beziers-Through-Points/README.md

 This library solves the above 'bezier-curves-with-loops' problem by minimizing the bending energy of the bezier curves under the constraint that the 'terminal speeds' equal exactly 1.

+This library now also exports the function `cubicBeziersThroughPoints_C2`.

 ## Installation
 ```cli